 Visit our pages on Cost, Aid & Scholarships for more information on costs and billing.

 Students should always be prepared for unanticipated costs.
-Clark’s International Programs Fee does not cover independent travel, personal expenses (beyond typical meal expenses), supplies/books, plane tickets, insurance, passport/visa applications and any departure taxes.
+Clark’s International Programs Fee does not cover independent travel, personal expenses (beyond typical meal expenses), supplies/books, plane tickets, passport/visa applications and any departure taxes.
 These expenses vary from program to program and from person to person.
 Book costs are usually significantly less than at Clark because most overseas institutions/programs provide the texts at low cost or use a more extensive library reserve system.

 Some of organizations provide additional “optional” excursions that are not a part of the regular academic program.
 These optional excursions can be bought by the student on-site, and usually involve group travel to some local and international destinations at the end of the semester.